Restaurant Review: Explore Kerala cuisine at Kovalam's food fest in Dubai

 So will we be going back for a re-run?
 Well, that’s the plan.

-Explore Kerala’s varied fare through a menu full of options such as paripu coins, betel leaf wrapped chicken, and trivandrum stuffed nandu (crab).
+Explore Kerala’s varied fare during this festival through a menu full of options such as paripu coins, betel leaf wrapped chicken, and Trivandrum stuffed Nandu (crab).
 Main courses include chemba puttu and kadala curry, niracha khozi curry, and kingfish curry.
 And then you can indulge your sweet tooth with a bite or two of raggi pudding ice cream or palada payasam.

 The food festival, which runs until July 31, also has another element, that of cultural immersion.
 There are pop-up events such as displays of historical artefacts and cultural dances to look forward to.

-All in all, a must-visit for those wanting to try the flavours of Kerala.
+All in all, a must-visit for those wanting to sample the flavours of Kerala.

 ALSO READ: